chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 We’ve met all the conditions we set when we embarked upon this task:

 0. Create a button to load the comments
-0. Load the comments if the page was navigated to with the `#comments` hash
+0. Load the comments if the page was navigated to with the `#comment` hash
-0. Load the comments if the user clicks an anchor to jump to `#comments` section
+0. Load the comments if the user clicks an anchor to jump to `#comment` section

 As we saw in [the statistics](#the-weigh-in "The Weigh In") of Disqus’ impact, these aren’t massive savings, but they’ll certainly help out some of my users whom I know are browsing on slow connections and slow mobile phones.